Palatipdev/fitness-app-mfit/README.md

 - Successfully tested end-to-end: workouts generating and persisting to Firebase
 - **Backend for workout system 100% complete ✅**

+- **Day 17 (Dec 11)**
+- All generated workout are displayed, replacing the previous hardcoded-template
+- Tested with 9 accounts with different time and day variants
+- Added 6 Glutes exercise to the database

 ## 🔗 Links

 - GitHub: (https://github.com/Palatipdev/fitness-app-mfit)